 Being Single Without Shame

 I am just an ordinary woman who longs for connection, love and warmth with another.
-I have been trying to not feeling ashamed of this fact, in the face of meeting many single women my age who say they don’t need an intimate love relationship any more.
+I have been trying to not feel ashamed of this fact, in the face of meeting many single women my age who say they don’t need an intimate love relationship anymore.

-Sure, I can hold my own hand, be a good friend to myself and love myself as we single women are encouraged to do by relationship experts before we seek another partner.
-However the fact remains, desiring love and connection with another is a very human thing to feel.
+Sure, I can hold my hand, be a good friend to myself and love myself as we single women are encouraged to do by relationship experts before they seek another partner.
+However, the fact remains, desiring love and connection with another is a very human thing to feel.
 An alternative to not feeling this way is to shut myself down emotionally, which is an option, but not one that I choose.

-I currently diagnose myself as a melancholic extrovert, with a good dose of social confidence, 10 tablespoons of hard won courage, 3 desert spoons of struggle and a pinch of happiness now and then.
+I currently diagnose myself as a melancholic extrovert, with a good dose of social confidence, ten tablespoons of hard-won courage, three dessert spoons of struggle and a pinch of happiness now and then.